BIL Fire Life Safety at PHX Base Building and P50 TRACON

 Transportation, Department Of

-The Federal Aviation Administration (FAA) is soliciting bids for a total small business set-aside contract to upgrade the fire life safety systems at the Evansville Regional Airport's Air Traffic Control Tower (ATCT) in Indiana.
-The project involves comprehensive improvements to the architectural, mechanical, electrical, and fire protection systems to ensure compliance with OSHA, FAA, and Fire Code requirements, including the replacement of existing fire detection and alarm components.
-This initiative is crucial for enhancing safety and operational compliance at aviation facilities, reflecting the federal commitment to maintaining high safety standards.
-Interested contractors must register in the System for Award Management (SAM) and submit bids by January 21, 2025, with a project cost estimate ranging from $400,000 to $750,000.
-For further inquiries, contact Elisha Distler at elisha.distler@faa.gov or call 817-222-4196.
+The Federal Aviation Administration (FAA) is seeking qualified contractors for a fire life safety upgrade at the Evansville Air Traffic Control Tower (ATCT) in Indiana.
+The project involves enhancing the architectural, mechanical, electrical, and fire protection systems to meet OSHA, FAA, and fire code requirements, including the replacement of the existing fire detection and alarm system components.
+This upgrade is crucial for ensuring the operational safety and effectiveness of the ATCT, with an estimated project cost ranging from $400,000 to $750,000.
+Interested small businesses must submit their proposals by February 7, 2025, and can contact Elisha Distler at elisha.distler@faa.gov or 817-222-4196 for further information.

 Transportation, Department Of